01 of 07

 Gay-Friendly Cafes and Bars

 In addition to wine, the area is quite famous for its mushroom harvesting (chanterelles are a specialty).
 For 12 days in mid-November, you can even attend the Mendocino Mushroom, Wine, and Beer Festival, which celebrates these delectable fungi with mushroom exhibits, guided mushroom-hunting tours, mushroom-growing classes, winery and brewery tours, winemaker dinners, and cooking classes.
-Another great time to visit is in January when the region hosts the Mendocino Crab, Wine, and Beer Festival, a week-long party with still more contests, tastings, and yummy exhibits.
+Another great time to visit is in January when the region hosts the Mendocino Crab, Wine, and Beer Festival, which is a week-long party with still more contests, tastings, and yummy exhibits.

 Of course, if you can't attend one of the festivals and you don't have time for wine-touring, you can still enjoy the bounty of great wines, organic produce, and heavenly mushrooms by grabbing a meal at one of the area's many superb restaurants.
-One of the most outstanding dining options in town, the Trillium Cafe is warmed by a fireplace and has just about a dozen tables as well as an outdoor deck that's a wonderful spot for a meal on warm days.
-Amiable owners Sandra and Saul McElroy and their talented culinary team turn out superb contemporary fare focused on local produce, seafood, and seasonal ingredients, including bountiful salads, Thai curry vegetable potpies, grilled wild King salmon with pistachio-basil-pesto cream, local peppered albacore, and some incredible desserts - the Meyer lemon cream tart is a classic.
+One of the most outstanding dining options in town, the Trillium Cafe, is warmed by a fireplace and has just about a dozen tables as well as an outdoor deck that's a wonderful spot for a meal on warm days.
+Amiable owners Sandra and Saul McElroy and their talented culinary team turn out superb contemporary fare focused on local produce, seafood, and seasonal ingredients, including bountiful salads, Thai curry vegetable potpies, grilled wild King salmon with pistachio-basil-pesto cream, local peppered albacore, and some incredible desserts—the Meyer lemon cream tart is a classic.
 Note that Trillium is also a small, reasonably priced inn with three charming rooms upstairs.

 Great dining is one reason to consider popping up to Fort Bragg, the largest town in the region.
 A former logging hub that suffered as that industry went into decline, the community has enjoyed a bit of a comeback lately and now bustles with funky shops, art galleries, tattoo parlors, and a few cool restaurants.
 Drop inside Union Lumber Company Store, a massive old warehouse that now contains several boutiques as well as the Mendocino Cookie Company and the snazzy Mendo Bistro, which earns kudos for creative seafood and pasta, including spinach-and-goat-cheese gnocchi with sundried tomatoes, pine nuts, and lemon.